sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 -  continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 -  publication of private communication without consent
--  allocating sktime resources or funding in a way that disadvantages by protected characteristic such as nationality, socio-economic status, religion or belief, or other forms of systemic discrimination
+-  decision making on resource allocation which has the effect of excluding people on the basis of protected characteristics, or other forms of systemic discrimination
--  allocating sktime resources or funding in a way that confers advantages to personal networks, e.g., by preventing advertising of opportunities, or not applying best practice in recruitment
+-  decision making on resource allocation that confers advantages to personal networks, e.g., by preventing advertising of opportunities, or not applying best practice in recruitment
--  attempts to obfuscate the paper trail or reduce transparency of operations of sktime
+-  reducing transparency of operations of sktime, e.g., by obfuscation of the paper trail
+-  invoking the code of conduct dishonestly or as a form of bullying

 2.3 Common precedent rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~